sawanch/ai-git-assistant/README.md

 - Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
 - Handle floating-point numbers and integer calculations.
 - User-friendly command-line interface.
+- Enhanced functionality with memory storage and scientific functions.
+- Calculation history saving to a file.
+- Reuse of the last result for calculations.
+- Additional operations including square root, sine, cosine, tangent, and random number generation.

 ## Installation
 To install the necessary dependencies, run the following command: